My Banner

 The two first improved Berger machines under construction in 1871 were seized in the rue Folie-Mericourt workshop by the "Communards" during the bloody uprising in Paris.
 They were "sentenced" to be destroyed then burned in a big public ceremony dedicated to the "New Freedom".
 The guillotine, symbol of equality and of the overthrow of the nobility during the Revolution of 1789, had become a symbol of government oppression just 82 years later.
 Two replacement machines were completed after the fall of the Commune and entered service in the fall of 1871.

 The close-up photo of the machine (above) was probably taken in the Barbarossa prison courtyard around 1910.
-The two photos on the right were taken before an execution in Tunisia around 1920.
-In the top photo you can recognize executioner Pierre Lapeyre, the one with the black beard.
-He was held the position of "Monsieur d'Alger" between 1906 and 1928.
+The three photos on the right were taken during a double execution in Tunisia (or possibly Algeria).

 A number of machines based on the 1871 redesign have survived to this day.
-To my knowledge the Algerian machine is the only example of Berger's first design that still exists today.
-It is preserved in a museum in Algiers.
-I am convinced that the pictures shown in this section are all of this machine.
+To my knowledge the Algerian machine is the only example of Berger's first design that exists today and probably the only one of that type built.
+It is currently exhibited in Le Musée de l'Armée in Algiers.
+This actual machine was used in the execution scene of the 1966 movie "The Battle of Algiers".
+I am also convinced that all the execution pictures taken in French North Africa show this same machine.

 LA VEUVE DE SAINT-PIERRE 1889

 The only time the guillotine was used in North America was on the 24th of August 1889 when Auguste Neel, a fisherman convicted of murdering another fisherman the year before, was executed in the French town of Saint-Pierre, located a few miles off the coast of Newfoundland.
 The events are loosely portrayed in the movie "La Veuve de Saint Pierre" which was released in 2000.
-To read about the real story and see pictures of the actual guillotine used in 1889 click here.
+To read about the real story and see pictures of the real Berger model guillotine from Saint Pierre, built in 1889, click here.

 This poorly framed picture was taken at the execution of François Onésime Baillet, in Douai, on the 28th of August 1891.
 I have included the picture, despite the fact that most of the machine and the head-executioner were cut off because it still is a great picture.
 The dynamic of the execution is clearly seen in the blurred outline of the assistant, wearing a top hat, and holding the condemned by the ankles as the bascule is tilted and rolled forward.
 On the side the gaping basket sits ready to swallow up the decapitated body.
 The blade is just a mere second or two away from falling as seen by the outstretched necks of the spectators, trying to catch a glimpse of the gory spectacle.
 The scene is just amazing in its' portrayal of human indignity.
 Its' exceptional sharpness lets us see the excitement in the faces of the people, adding to the sheer horror of the spectacle.
 In case you start feeling bad for the performer, Mr. Baillet, it may comfort you to know that he assassinated six people to get here...